On

 Associate Professor Pichamon YEOPHANTONG, Deakin University

-Dr Pichamon Yeophantong is an Associate Professor and Head of Research at the Centre for Future Defence and National Security, Deakin University at the Australian War College.
 As a political scientist and China specialist, Dr Yeophantong conducts research into Chinese foreign policy and, specifically, the social and environmental impacts of Chinese overseas investment in the developing world.
 She also teaches and conducts field-based research on business and human rights, and more broadly, on the political economy of sustainable development in the Asia-Pacific.
 Dr Yeophantong sits on the Board and Research Committee of Jubilee Australia Research Centre as well as on the Advisory Committee of the Australian Water Partnership.
 She is also a Senior Research Fellow (non-resident) at the Wong MNC Center.
 Since May 2022, Dr Yeophantong has served as the Member from Asia-Pacific States on the United Nations Working Group on Business and Human Rights.
 She also leads the Responsible Business Lab and the Environmental Justice and Human Rights Project, which are funded by an Australian Research Council DECRA Fellowship.

 Professor Mely CABALLERO-ANTHONY, Rajaratnam School of International Studies